adraismawur/software-testing-workshop/README.md

 ## Introduction

 This is the repository used in the Software Testing Workshop for the WUR Bioinformatics group.
-This repository contains a number of examples relating to the workshop, but should stand on their own as well.
+This repository contains a number of exercises relating to the workshop, but should stand on their own as well.

-This set of examples only assumes you have python 3.x installed and have a basic familiarity with PIP
+This set of exercises only assumes you have python 3.x installed and have a basic familiarity with PIP

 1. Clone this repository to begin.
 2. Navigate to the repository folder in a shell, then run `python -m unittest`.